danstowell/mptk/src/matlab/experimental/doc/readme-Development.txt

 This GUI makes intensive use of function_handles ( denoted with @functionName ).
 All the differents callbacks of the GUI are function handles which refer to sub functions.
 As a consequence, the code is divided in a large number of subfunctions.
-A tip to navigate inside the code is to select the function name, right-click and "open selection" to jump to the sub-function.
+A tip to navigate inside the code is to select the function name, right-click and "open selection" or F4 to jump to the sub-function.

 The data (book info, selection info, figure handles and other variables) are organised in structure and are stored inside the figure.